AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/define-a-business-case/areas-of-business-case.md

 This article describes the areas of the Business Case of a project.

-For information about creating a Business Case for a project, see [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).
+For information about creating a Business Case for a project, see [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).

 Your Adobe Workfront administrator ```or group administrator``` must enable all the&nbsp;sections in the Business Case&nbsp;before they are visible on the project, except for the Project Info section.&nbsp;The Project Info section is enabled by default.